Bil Clemons: Career

 In January 2006, Clemons began as an assistant professor in the Chemistry and Chemical Engineering Division at the California Institute of Technology.
 In 2013, Clemons became professor of Biochemistry.
 He has also held a Visiting Professor appointment from 2018-2019 at the Institute of Organic Chemistry & Biochemistry, Prague, Czech Republic.

 Diversity and Inclusion

 As a member of the President's Diversity Council at Caltech, Clemons mentors and advocates for diversity and enrollment of minority students in STEM education.
 He has spoken on the intersection of science and diversity as an invited speaker.

+Clemons serves as a Science Program Officer for the Chan Zuckerberg Initiative.